 Taking a relaxing supplement like magnesium glycinate before bedtime may help promote deeper, more REM-filled sleep, as it's been shown to help people fall asleep faster and stay asleep longer.* Research has found that magnesium can benefit those with insomnia by promoting longer sleep and has also been studied for its positive effects on stress that can inhibit sleep.* Unlike other popular sleep enhancers like melatonin, magnesium goes beyond sending the signal that it's time to fall asleep and actually helps promote longer, deeper sleep, potentially by decreasing cortisol and increasing melatonin levels in the body throughout the night.*

-mindbodygreen's magnesium+ supplement combines magnesium with PharmaGABA, a neurotransmitter shown in clinical trials to enhance natural sleep quality, and jujube, a fruit used in traditional Chinese medicine for calming and sedation for a nightly supplement that promotes an all-around better sleep.*
+mindbodygreen's sleep support+ supplement combines magnesium with PharmaGABA, a neurotransmitter shown in clinical trials to enhance natural sleep quality, and jujube, a fruit used in traditional Chinese medicine for calming and sedation for a nightly supplement that promotes an all-around better sleep.*